ratulkuri/assignment-module-7/README.md

 4. Click "⨂" to delete the task.

-5. Click "Clear List" to remove all task at once.
+5. Click "CLEAR LIST" to remove all task at once.

 ## Technologies Used